raccodes09/aloe-living/README.md

 - From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found here - [Live webpage](https://raccodes09.github.io/aloe-living/index.html)

 ## Credits